• Skip to primary navigation

 • If using pickled onions, make sure you drain and dry on a paper towel before adding the strawberry spinach salad.

-• Add cook quinoa into the middle
+• Add cooked and cooled quinoa into the middle of the bowl.

 • Evenly distribute the rest of the ingredients on the four bowls, making sure to scatter the ingredients to divide the cut vegetables and fruits equally.

-• Add the nuts last (optional) (do not put nuts on until it is time to serve if making ahead of time).
+• Add the nuts last (optional) (wait to put nuts on until it is time to serve if making ahead of time).
+You don't want soggy nuts.

 Notes